xitu/gold-miner/article/2021/5-kotlin-extensions-to-make-your-android-code-more-expressive.md

 > “Kotlin provides the ability to extend a class with new functionality without having to inherit from the class or use design patterns such as Decorator.
 This is done via special declarations called extensions.” — [Kotlin’s documentation](https://kotlinlang.org/docs/extensions.html)

-To learn more about Kotlin extensions, read the following article:
+To learn more about Kotlin extensions, read the following article: [Advanced Android Programming With Kotlin](https://medium.com/better-programming/advanced-android-programming-with-kotlin-5e40b1be22bb)
-[**Advanced Android Programming With Kotlin** **Kotlin-exclusive features you should be using**medium.com](https://medium.com/better-programming/advanced-android-programming-with-kotlin-5e40b1be22bb)

 I use Kotlin extensions to make the code expressive and keep the language as natural as possible.

 Without further delay, let’s dive in.

----

 ## 1. Show, Hide, and Remove